 - This Crazy Thing a Life: Australian Jewish Autobiography (Perth: University of Western Australia Press, 2007)

 - (ed.)
 Jovial Harbinger of Doom: Short Stories of Laurie Clancy (Melbourne: Michael Hanrahan Publishing, 2014)

 - Stepladder to Hindsight (Melbourne: Hybrid Publishers, 2016)

 - Serge Liberman, The Storyteller: Selected Stories (Hybrid Publishing, 2018), edited by Alex Skovron, Richard Freadman and Serge Liberman

 - Michael Prior, Death of an Alchemist (Melbourne: Prior Art, 2019), ed.
 Daniel Bornstein, Dianne Clifton, Richard Freadman

 - Starting Over, short stories (Melbourne: Hybrid Publishers, 2023): Forthcoming

 Life writing anthologies

-- (ed.
-Dai Fan) Tales of Three Cities (Guangzhou, 2009) – This anthology of student auto/biographical writing resulted from a collaboration between myself and Professor Dai Fan of Sun Yat-sen University, China.
+- (ed. with Dai Fan) Tales of Three Cities (Guangzhou, 2009): This anthology of student auto/biographical writing resulted from a collaboration between myself and Professor Dai Fan of Sun Yat-sen University, China.

 - (ed. with Paula Bain) Brindabilla Clients Tell Their Stories: You Won’t Believe it (Melbourne: Baptcare, 2014).